-This recipe for Scalloped Potatoes Gratin is so easy, totally delicious and comes out perfect every time.
-The secret is not just the ingredients but the technique of putting this dish together.
+This recipe for Scalloped Potatoes Gratin is so easy, totally delicious and comes out perfect every time now that I know the secret technique.

 I really love creamy, soul satisfying Scalloped Potatoes Gratin, but I’ve never been able to master this dish until now.
 They either came out too hard or too watery no matter what I did.